Why Does My Mouse Lag On A Second Monitor? [SOLVED]

 Adjust the refresh rate

 If that doesn’t fix your lag issues, then you are going to need to dive into the display options and start tinkering with your monitor settings.
-Don’t worry though this is dead simple to do.
+Don’t worry though this is dead simple to do (skip straight to the show-tell video below if you are more of a visual learner).

 This process can vary depending on the operating system that you are using.
 These instructions work for Windows 10 and the upcoming Windows 11 release: